 For starters, there are no commissions on stocks, exchange traded funds or options, plus have access to TD Ameritrade’s investing tools and data.
 The account minimum for IRA is also $0 with a TD Ameritrade account, making this option smart for beginners who just want to dip their toes in at first.

 Read here to find out more about TD Ameritrade.

 As a true robo-advisor, Betterment offers a slightly different approach to IRAs.
 With Betterment, your IRA will be invested across two baskets of investments: a bond ETF basket and a stock ETF basket.

 Since Betterment will help make your investment decisions for you, you won’t have to worry over which individual investments to use.
-Plus, Betterment comes with no account minimums and relatively low fees that range from .15 percent to .35 percent depending on your account balance.
+Plus, Betterment comes with no account minimums and relatively low fees, depending on your account balance.